graearea/graearea.github.io/mirror-mounts.md

 ![eccles](/img/eccles.jpeg)

 ## How much are they?
-The first 5 sets will be £60+£6, I'll make them, send them out, receive feedback, fix any problems, and then I'll be re-evaluating the price upwards.
+The first 5 sets will be £60+£6, but you pay me after you're happy.
+I'll make them, send them out, receive feedback, fix any problems, and then I'll be re-evaluating the price upwards.

 ## Are they any good?
 I've been running them for a few months now and have done >2000 miles including 3 track days and no problems. click the video: